paulipa/sico-wiki/linknet-help-and-guides.md

 ## [Industry](/linknet-help-and-guides/industry)

 # Ingame Services

+## [LinkNet Open Null Province [ONP]](/linknet-help-and-guides/open-null-province)
+Our community offers an open null sec constellation where any blue may play and experience null sec gameplay without the initial need of commiting to a null sec corporation.
+The space is open for all blue LinkNet partner corporations, including the entry level corporation.

 ## [Asset Deposit](/linknet-help-and-guides/asset-deposit)
 If you have some extra assets that you do not actively need or use and notice that the coalition might have use for them then you should have a look at the Asset Deposit service that we have in the coalition.